A Tale of Nanu and Seela

 3 / 5 stars

-Arctic places is very well done.
+FX: Well, there's no need for special effects here.
+But the cinematography of the natural Arctic places is very well done.
 It's amazing how they capture all these and I cannot say anything but respect for all the time that must have been used for the perfect shots.

 3.5 / 5 stars